Description

 - 18F-DCFPyL (PSMA): prostate-specific radiopharmaceutical with elective indication for biochemical recurrence after primary treatment, with PSA values even below 1 ng/ml.

-Radiometabolic therapy
+Radiometabolic Therapy

 Contact